School of Nursing

 - Verification of Post-Baccalaureate Clinical and Practice Hours

 - Request Information (Online Form)

-See the Application Checklist for details regarding the expedited application process which is available to those who meet the following conditions:
+See the Application Checklist for details regarding the expedited application process that is available to applicants who meet the following conditions:

-- Graduated with a masters in advanced practice nursing from either USM or UM
+- Graduated with a master's in advanced practice nursing from either USM or University of Maine

 - Graduated with a GPA of 3.5 or better